ChatScript/ChatScript/WIKI/ChatScript-Json.md

 ## Printing JSON structures

 ### `^jsonwrite`( name )
-name is the name from a json fact set (either by `^jsonpart`, `^jsonopen`, orsome query into such structures).
+name is the name from a json fact set (either by `^jsonpart`, `^jsonopen`, or some query into such structures).
-Result is the corresponding JSON string (as a website might emit), without any linefeeds.
+The result is the corresponding JSON string (as a website might emit), without any linefeeds.

 ### `^jsontree`( name {depth} )
 name is the value returned by `^jsonparse` or `^jsonopen` or some query into such structures.